kanishkasubash/frontend-web-development/typescript-demo/README.md

 ## Installing and Creating First Typescript Program

+**npm** is installed with **Node.js**.
+Install Node.js to get npm installed on your computer.
+Download Node.js from the official Node.js web site: https://nodejs.org

 TypeScript is transpiled into JavaScript using a compiler.
 TypeScript has an official compiler which can be installed through npm.
 Within npm project, run the following command to install the compiler:

 `npm install typescript --save-dev`